databento/databento-python/README.md

 ## API access setup
 You need an access key to request for data through Databento.
 Sign up and you will be automatically assigned your first pair of default access keys.
-Each access key is a 32 character string that can be found from the web platform.
+Each access key is a 28 character string which can be found from the web dashboard.

-One of your default keys is a `test key`.
-Test keys have the prefix `db-test-` and let you access our test environment, which provides free, simulated data for validating your integration.
-All of our services can be tested with test keys.

-Your other default key is a production key.
-Production keys have the prefix `db-prod-` and are used to access real data.
-When you sign up, you are also automatically enrolled in our Free Tier, which lets you try some real data for free.

 ## License
 The `databento` library is offered under the [MIT License](https://mit-license.org/).